Which place is cheaper, Bordeaux or Carcassonne?

 It's quite rainy in Bordeaux.
 Carcassonne usually gets less rain in January than Bordeaux.
 Carcassonne gets 51 mm (2 in) of rain, while Bordeaux receives 100 mm (3.9 in) of rain this time of the year.

 Both Bordeaux and Carcassonne are popular destinations to visit in the spring with plenty of activities.
+Most visitors come to Carcassonne for the small town charm and the natural beauty during these months.
 Also, the spring months attract visitors to Bordeaux because of the activities around the city and the natural beauty.

 In the spring, Carcassonne is a little warmer than Bordeaux.
-Typically, the spring temperatures in Carcassonne in April are around 14°C (56°F), and Bordeaux is about 12°C (53°F).
+Typically, the spring temperatures in Carcassonne in April average around 14°C (56°F), and Bordeaux averages at about 12°C (53°F).

 Carcassonne usually receives around the same amount of sunshine as Bordeaux during spring.
-At this time of the year, Carcassonne gets 178 hours of sunny skies, while Bordeaux receives 190 hours of full sun.
+Carcassonne gets 178 hours of sunny skies, while Bordeaux receives 190 hours of full sun in the spring.

 In April, Carcassonne usually receives less rain than Bordeaux.
-At this time of the year, Carcassonne gets 56 mm (2.2 in) of rain, while Bordeaux receives 72 mm (2.8 in) of rain.
+Carcassonne gets 56 mm (2.2 in) of rain, while Bordeaux receives 72 mm (2.8 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|